(434) 236-9027

 Setup

-One-time cost to design and build the Astro headless layer, connect Trestle API, configure the WordPress REST API connection, and migrate DNS without downtime.
+One-time build to design the Astro headless layer, connect Trestle API, configure the WordPress REST API connection, and migrate DNS without downtime.

 • + Astro SSR frontend build